rlivings39/cpp-practice/LeetCode.md

 * [ ] Iterative solutions for tree traversals?
 * [ ] Learn dynamic programming and memoization
 * [ ] Make sure to write your base cases!!!
+* [ ] Make sure to think about recursive solutions.
+Recursion is legal here!